 Mr. Hernandez has performed and taught at numerous festivals including the Festival Des Arcs and Festival Pablo Casals de Prades (France); Amalfi Coast Music Festival (Italy); Stellenbosch International Chamber Music Festival (South Africa); Brevard Summer Institute, Festival Mozaic, and Madeline Island Chamber Music Festival (USA); Festicamara (Colombia); Montreal Jazz Festival; Panama Jazz Festival; Musica Mundi International Festival (Belgium), Borromeo Music Festival (Switzerland); and Festival Del Lago (Mexico).

-He has been featured on radio and television broadcasts throughout Canada and the United States, including NPR, PBS, The Today Show, NBC's Good Morning America, and the Telemundo Network.
-His recordings have been released on the Cedille, White Pine, Navona, and Naxos labels.
+He has been featured on radio airwaves and television broadcasts throughout Canada and the United States, including NBC's Good Morning America and Today Show, NPR radio, PBS, Telemundo, and Radio-Canada.
+He can be heard on recordings released by the Cedille, White Pine, Navona, and Naxos music labels.

-Born in Montreal, Canada, Juan-Miguel began his musical studies at the age of seven.
-Among his teachers were Jean MacRae, Paul Coletti at the Colburn Conservatory, and Kim Kashkashian at New England Conservatory.
+Mr. Hernandez was born in Montreal, Canada and began his musical studies at the age of seven.
+His teachers have included Jean MacRae, Paul Coletti at the Colburn Conservatory, and Kim Kashkashian at New England Conservatory.
 He also worked with Dimitri Murrath, Paul Neubauer, Karen Tuttle, Steven Dann, James Dunham, Barbara Westphal, and Pinchas Zukerman.

-He plays on a 2008 Miralles viola from Altadena, CA.
+Mr. Hernandez is a recipient of the Sphinx Organization’s MPower Artist Grant.
+He plays on a 2008 Miralles viola from Altadena/California.

 Do not make any alterations to this biography.
-Concert presenters and other interested parties may obtain an updated and/or abridged version by contacting Chester Lane, Director of Communications at Sciolino Artist Management, firstname.lastname@example.org.
+Concert presenters and other interested parties may obtain an updated and/or abridged version by contacting Katie Masterson, email@example.com.